MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/ntfrs-added-to-folder-name.md

 - You initiate an authoritative restore (D4) on one server but you don't perform the following preparations:

-  - Stop the service on all other members of the reinitialized replica set before the NTFRS service restarts after the authoritative restore.
+  - Before the NTFRS service restarts after the authoritative restore, stop the service on all other members of the reinitialized replica set.

-  - Set the D2 registry key on all other members of the reinitialized replica set before any server can replicate outbound changes to reinitialized members of the replica set.
+  - Before any server can replicate outbound changes to reinitialized members of the replica set, configure the D2 registry key on all other members of the reinitialized replica set.

 ## Resolution